PerBothner/DomTerm/README.md

 ## Why another terminal emulator

-The goal of this projects is to combine two related but separate tools: terminal emulator, and rich-text console, and do it properly.
+The goal of this project is to combine two related but separate tools: terminal emulator, and rich-text console, and do it properly.

 There are many terminal emulators, including quite a few written in JavaScript.
-However, they generally work with a rectangulat grid of characters, and don't integrate rich text (images, math, variable-width text, variable-length lines) well.
+However, they generally work with a rectangular grid of characters, and don't integrate rich text (images, math, variable-width text, variable-length lines, interaction) well.

 There are also various tools designed for REPL-style interaction, chat clients, etc.  IPython is a popular example.
 However, they don't